optuna/optuna/benchmarks/README.md

 * [`kurobako-py`](https://github.com/optuna/kurobako-py)
 * `gnuplot`

 Please see each page for the detailed instructions.
-In short, `NASLib` can be installed by cloning the [Git repo](https://github.com/automl/NASLib), downloading all the data files under `NASLib/naslib/data/`, and running
+In short, `NASLib` can be installed by cloning the [NASLib](https://github.com/automl/NASLib), downloading all the data files under `NASLib/naslib/data/` repository from GitHub, and running
 ```
 $ pip3 install -e .
 ```